The Neopian Times

 I can't really offer you much help with the Editorial; only a few of the best or funniest questions are selected from the thousands that are sent in and if you're lucky, one of them will be yours.
 Make sure that your question hasn't already been answered in the main site's FAQ or in the current NT issue's Editorial and you'll have a much better chance of getting in.
 Remember that you will NOT get any trophies for having your questions published and answered.

-And in case you're wondering, the Editor is currently Country Queen.
+And in case you're wondering, the Editor is currently Scrappy.

 Short Stories and Continued Series